gjbex/CMake-usecases/source_code/README.md

 1. `static_boost`: example of an application that uses Boost Log and Filesystem and is statically linked.
 1. `tbb`: example of building an application that uses TBB.
+1. `mixed_code_scripts_install`: example of a project that contains C++ code for a shared libary and two executable, as well as a Python script and supporting modules.
+Specifically illustrates installation of non-targets.